samply/blaze/DEVELOPMENT.md

   (.close ^AutoCloseable node))
 ```

-In this example, you can see the `new-node` function which gets two dependencies `dep-a` and `dep-b` which could be config values or other components.
-The function returns the database node itself.
-In our case the database node holds resources which should be freed when it is no longer needed.
-A common idiom is to implement `java.lang.AutoCloseable` and call the `.close` method at the end of usage.

-While the pair of the function `new-node` and the method `.close` can be used in tests, integrant is used in production.
-In the example, you can see the multi-method instances `m/pre-init-spec`, `ig/init-key` and `ig/halt-key!`.
-First `m/pre-init-spec` is used to provide a spec for the dependency map `ig/init-key` receives.
-The spec is created using the `s/keys` form in order to validate a map.
-Second the `ig/init-key` method will be called by integrant when the component with the :blaze.db/node key is initialized.
-In this method we simply call our `new-node` function, passing all dependencies from the map as arguments.
-In addition to that we log a meaningful message at info level in order to make the startup of Blaze transparent.
-It's also a good idea to log out any config values here.
-Last the method `ig/halt-key!` is used to free any resources our component might hold.
-Here we call our `.close` on the component instance passed.
+* `new-node` creates a new local database node with dependencies `dep-a` and `dep-b`.
+* `halt-key!`` implements `AutoCloseable` to ensure resources are properly released when the node is closed.
+* `m/pre-init-spec` provides a spec for the dependency map to ensure correct configuration.
+* `ig/init-key` initializes the node and logs a meaningful message at info level.
+* `ig/halt-key!` closes the node and releases any held resources.

-## Function Specs
+### Function Specs

 Every public function should have a spec.
-Function specs are declared in a namespace with the suffix `_spec` appended to the namespace of the function.
-In case the function is public on module level, the spec namespace resides in the `src` folder, otherwise it resides in the `test` folder.
-Having specs of inner-module public functions in the test folder ensures that they can be used in tests but also removes them from the overall class path of Blaze.
-Not having such specs on the global class path reduces uberjar and memory footprint.
-In addition to that it also reduces the number of instrumented functions in inter-module tests.
+Function specs are declared in a namespace with the suffix `-spec` appended to the function's namespace.
+Public module-level function specs reside in the `src` folder, while inner-module public function specs reside in the `test` folder.
+This ensures that specs are used in tests but not included in the global classpath, reducing the uberjar and memory footprint.

-## Java Interop
+### Java Interop

-It is important to avoid using reflection.
-In order to see reflection warnings, make sure to use ```(set! *warn-on-reflection* true)``` in every namespace which does Java interop.
+Avoid using reflection.
+To enable reflection warnings, add `(set! *warn-on-reflection* true)` to each namespace with Java interop.

-## REPL

-### Remote REPL Into Container

-* add `-Dclojure.server.repl='{:address,\"0.0.0.0\",:port,5555,:accept,clojure.core.server/repl}'` to the `JAVA_TOOL_OPTIONS` env var
-* bind port 5555
-* create remote REPL in Cursive
-*

 [1]: <https://github.com/weavejester/integrant>
 [2]: <https://github.com/bbatsov/clojure-style-guide>